 If I was being picky, there are three things I would change at the hotel.

+ii.
 Being shown to our rooms would have been nice but not essential.
-The check in staff were helpful and pointed out the downstairs amenities but left us to find our room upstairs.
+The check-in staff were helpful and pointed out the downstairs amenities but left us to find our room upstairs.
 Thankfully, someone did bring our luggage up!

-The Room had a great dressing table and mirror and a hair dryer provided.
+iii.
+The room had a great dressing table and mirror and a hairdryer provided.
 Just no plug near the table to use it!

 We loved this hotel and hope to come back.